 - Mary Carr, Graduate Program Coordinator, email@example.com,

 - Laura Olsen, Professor, firstname.lastname@example.org,

 Students must complete 24 credit hours of approved coursework, with a minimum of 16 credit hours coming from MCDB courses.
-A minimum of four credit hours must come from cognate courses, defined as courses offered by departments other than MCDB.
 For courses to count toward your required 24 hours, they must be at the 400 level or higher.
-Up to six credit hours of the required 24 can take the form of independent research (MCDB 700).
+Up to eight credit hours of the required 24 can take the form of independent research (MCDB 700).